Gemini AI Is Set To Gatekeep Gmail: Value Will Get Through, Pitches Won’t

 Google is building an inbox that rewards the exact behaviors we champion: relevance, patience, and value.

-The AI is now the gatekeeper, trained to let relationships through while blocking pitches.
+AI will become the gatekeeper, trained to let relationships through while blocking pitches.

 - Stop "nudging": Ensure every follow-up adds data or insight.